Skip to content

 Richard

-You can create a bootable USB drive in install-display-language-in-ubuntu-linux/" class="sal-link" rel="noopener" target="_blank" data-sal-id="8530">Ubuntu Linux using the built-in Startup Disk Creator tool.
+You create a bootable USB in Ubuntu Linux using the Startup Disk Creator tool.

-A bootable USB, often called a startup disk, lets you install or repair an operating system from a portable drive, and Ubuntu’s tool makes this process straightforward.
+A bootable USB, or startup disk, allows you to install or repair an operating system from a portable drive.

-You’ll need an ISO image file of the Ubuntu version you wish to put on the USB drive.
+You will need an ISO image file, which is a disk image of the Ubuntu version you intend to put onto the USB.

 How to create a startup disk in Ubuntu Linux